harness/developer-hub/docs/internal-developer-portal/catalog/software-catalog.md

 ## Register software components in the catalog

 For information about how to register a software component, go to [register a new software component](/docs/internal-developer-portal/get-started/register-a-new-software-component.md).
-For YAML reference documentation, go to [backstage.io](https://backstage.io/docs/features/software-catalog/descriptor-format).
+For YAML reference documentation, go to [the descriptor format](https://developer.harness.io/tutorials/internal-developer-portal/register-component-in-catalog#1-start-with-basic-entity-information).

 ## Software ecosystem modelling

 The catalog is home to several types of software components such as services, websites, libraries, APIs, and even resources such as databases.
 Every component is owned by a team and is part of a system.
 When configured properly, the catalog is a graph of your entire software ecosystem.
-For information about how to model your software ecosystem, go to [backstage.io](https://backstage.io/docs/features/software-catalog/system-model).
+For information about how to model your software ecosystem, go to [system model](https://developer.harness.io/docs/internal-developer-portal/catalog/system-model).

 ## API access